alecsandrei/PySAGA-cmd/README.md

 ### Executing

-Executing an executable object is straight forward.
-For tools, just provide the required keyword arguments to the *execute* method.
+Executing an object is straight forward and is done using the **execute** method.
+For the SAGA and Library objects no keyword arguments are required.
+For tools, just provide the required keyword arguments.

 ```python
 # Executing the SAGA object.
 Useful when you want to see the available libraries.